-The incorporation of a holistic, person-centered approach to patient care continues to gain importance, especially with the ongoing changes in healthcare reform.
-The practice of viewing the individual, family and community as an interconnected system can help with disease prevention.
-It encourages patients to become more involved in self-care to work on their long-term health and wellness goals.
-Recognizing the importance of this, Lamar University includes a course on holistic health assessment and includes this course within its online RN to BSN curriculum.
+The incorporation of a holistic, person-centered approach to patient care continues to gain acceptance and relevance, especially with ongoing changes in healthcare reform.
+The practice of viewing the individual, family and community as an interconnected system can help support numerous positive health outcomes.
+Holistic health encourages patients to become more involved in self-care and work on their long-term health and wellness goals.
+Recognizing the importance of this, Lamar University includes a course on holistic health assessment in its online Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) degree program.

-A holistic health assessment allows the nurse to gain information essential for diagnosis, planning and implementation.
+A holistic health assessment allows the nurse to gain information essential for diagnosis, planning and treatment implementation.
 It shows respect for the patient’s preferences and preserves the patient’s dignity.
 According to the Focused Mindfulness Center, a holistic health approach focuses on assessing a patient’s physiological, psychological, sociological, developmental, spiritual and cultural conditions and experiences.

 What Does It Really Mean for Nurses?

 The practice of holistic health nursing is based on the premise that self-care is necessary to effectively care for others.
 Nurses who practice holistic nursing incorporate a philosophy of responsibility to the self and a commitment to integrate self-care into their personal life.
 They strive to increase their awareness of their connection to the environment and remove barriers to the healing process.
-Under the holistic health philosophy, internalizing self-care and concepts of interconnectedness can help nurses provide more comprehensive care.
+Under the holistic health philosophy, internalizing self-care and concepts of interconnectedness can help nurses provide more comprehensive care to others.

 Holistic nurses combine mainstream and complementary, or alternative healing modalities (CAM), just as they integrate conventional and holistic assessment methods.
 These healing modalities may include meditation, massage, deep breathing, natural products, yoga or music.
-Offering more treatment options suitable for different lifestyles provides patients a greater healing potential.
+Offering more treatment options suitable for different lifestyles can provide patients a greater scope of healing potential.

 Why Is Holistic Health Nursing Important?

-More hospitals recognize and utilize integrative health services, which can incorporate holistic health assessment methods and treatment modalities.
+Hospitals increasingly recognize and utilize integrative health services, which can incorporate holistic health assessment methods and treatment modalities.
 Unlike other specialties that are defined by a client group or a disease category, holistic nursing can be practiced in almost every area of care and in all settings.
-This patient-centered, practical and sustainable approach to well-being can be beneficial to patients of any age.
-The authentic, real relationships developed by utilizing the practices of holistic nursing can be beneficial to the patient and rewarding for the nurse.
+This patient-centered, practical and sustainable approach to well-being can help patients of any age improve health outcomes.
+Plus, the authentic, real relationships developed by practicing holistic nursing can be mutually beneficial to both the patient and the nurse.

-Learn more about online RN to BSN programs.
+Learn more about Lamar University’s online RN to BSN program.